zoom/zoomapps-texteditor-vuejs/README.md

-# Zoom App Vue Template
+# Zoom App Collaborative Text Editor

-Use of this sample server is subject to our [Terms of Use](https://zoom.us/docs/en-us/zoom_api_license_and_tou.html)

-This Zoom App Template uses Typescript + Vue.js to build a Hello World Zoom App.
+This Zoom App Template uses Typescript + Vue.js to build a collaborative text editor that lives right in your meeting!

 ## Prerequisites